When Is the Best Time

 - Boulders Beach itself is a 7-8 minutes walk from the main entrance.
 During the peak season, you can enter the beach with your ticket only.
 It’s a sheltered bay and beach and ideal for swimming.
 Here are only a few penguins.
 If it gets too crowded, the rangers close the beach for additional visitors.
 More space on the beach during low tide.
 Tide Times Boulders Beach

-Please, respect the requested 3 meters distance to the penguins.
+Please respect the requested 3-meter distance to the penguins.
 If they get disturbed, they may disappear.
 Please don't touch them.
-My pictures were taken with Olympus zoom camera.
+My pictures were taken with my Olympus OMD E-M10 zoom camera.
+More about the camera I use in my About Me.

 Boulders Beach is located in the False Bay on the Cape Peninsula, close to Cape Town.
 It's half an hour drive from Muizenberg and 40 minutes from Hout Bay.
 Boulders Beach can be perfectly combined with the Cape of Good Hope on a day trip, which is also just half an hour's distance located - 23km.